ukyzky/eurorack/README.md

 ## Set loop start position

-We can select short length loop patterns from precious random rhythm.
+We can select short length loop patterns from locked random rhythm.

-It's useful for live performance.
+The loop start position setting is saved to volatile memory (RAM).

 Play scenario is:

-1. Explore great random rhythm by changing "deja vu knob" with deja vu enabled.
+1. Explore random rhythm.
-2. Lock the great rhythm by setting "deja vu knob" to 50%(12 o'clock).
+2. Lock the rhythm by setting "deja vu knob" to 50%(12 o'clock) with deja vu enabled.
 3. Set deja vu loop length using "loop length knob".

 4. (NEW FUNCTION) Set deja vu loop start position

-  - In save/load mode, "loop length knob" works as setting loop start position.
+  - (In save/load mode, "loop length knob" works as setting loop start position.)

   - 4a. long-press "T rate switch".
   - 4b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in save/load mode.)
   - 4c. turn "loop length knob" to set loop start position.
-  - 4d. push "T rate switch". then "T rate LED" stop blink.
+  - 4d. push "T rate switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents save/load mode exited.)

-## x clock input for t trigger reset mode or t gate hold mode
+## X external clock input alternative mode

-We can use x clock input as t trigger rising edge reset mode (x is clocked by internal t).
+We can use X external clock input as T trigger rising edge reset mode (x is clocked by internal t clock).

-And we can use x clock input as t gate hold mode (x is clocked by internal t).
+And we can use X external clock input as T gate hold mode (x is clocked by internal t clock).

+The X external clock input mode setting is saved to volatile memory (RAM).

 Play scenario is:

-1. Connect something to x clock input.
+1. Connect something to X external clock input jack.
+(It's important.)

-2. (NEW FUNCTION) Set x clock input alternative mode
+2. (NEW FUNCTION) Set X external clock input alternative mode

-  - In save/load mode, "external button" works as setting x clock input alternative mode.
+  - In save/load mode, "external processing switch" works as setting X external clock input alternative mode.

   - 2a. long-press "T rate switch".
   - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in save/load mode.)
-  - 2c. push "external switch". then "T rate LED" stop blink.
+  - 2c. push "external processing switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents save/load mode exited.)
-Then x clock input works as t trigger rising edge reset mode.
+  - Then X external clock input works as T trigger rising edge reset mode.
+When trigger/gate rising edge signal detected at X external clock input, internal T and X sequence are resetted.

+  - Repeat above 2a, 2b and 2c.
+  - Then X external clock input works as T gate hold mode.
+During trigger/gate ON signal at X external clock input, internal T and X sequence are holded (in another word, pause and resume behavior).

-  - Repeat 2a, 2b and 2c.
-Then x clock input works as t gate hold mode.
+  - Each repeating above 2a, 2b and 2c, X external clock input mode changes to T trigger rising edge reset mode or T gate hold mode.

+3. (NEW FUNCTION) Set X external clock input normal mode

-  - 2d. long-press "T rate switch".
+  - 3a. long-press "T rate switch".
-  - 2e. then "T rate LED" becomes blink. (and detouch from the switch.)
+  - 3b. then "T rate LED" becomes blink. (and detouch from the switch.)
 (It represents currently in save/load mode.)
-  - 2f. long-press "external switch". then "T rate LED" stop blink.
+  - 3c. long-press "external processing switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents save/load mode exited.)
-Then x clock input works as normal x clock mode.
+  - Then X external clock input works as normal X external clock mode.

 =======